explorer7733/AnnaK-react-portfolio/README.md

 ## Installation

 1. Use the command line to navigate the directory of the application
-2. Clone my repo to your computer: "git clone [insert the repo's link]"
+2. Clone my repo to your computer: "git clone git@github.com:explorer7733/AnnaK-react-portfolio.git"
 3. Access to the folder: "cd AnnaK-react-portfolio"
 4. Install some necessary packages: "npm install"
 5. Run the server: "npm run dev"